kgklein/PLUME/output.md

 The normalization follows Eqns.
 33-37 in [Klein, K. G., Howes, G. G., and Brown, C. R., 2025](https://iopscience.iop.org/article/10.3847/2515-5172/add1c2)

 If `heat` is set to true, the next set of columns will be the power absorption or emission from each component.
-If `new_low_n` is set to true, additional terms associated with Landau, Transit time, and Cyclotron heating will be output.
+If `low_n` is set to true, additional terms associated with Landau, Transit time, and Cyclotron heating will be output.
 If `eigen` is false, this data will start in the 7th column.
 If eigen is true, this data will start in the 18+8 `nspec`+1st column.

-If `new_low_n` is true, we have
+If `low_n` is true, we have

 - 18+(8-6{!eigen})`nspec`+j. $P_j$
 - 18+(9-6{!eigen})`nspec`+j. $P_j^{yy}$ (Transit Time Damping term 1).